agonsalve2/Fancardwebsitedesign/README.md

   # Fancard Website Design

   This is a code bundle for Fancard Website Design.
-The original project is available at https://www.figma.com/design/ofkL3vcKswiB5cbLzIpWno/Fancard-Website-Design.

   ## Running the code